adafruit/Adafruit-Tweet-Receipt/README.txt

-Twitterprint demo sketch: monitors one or more Twitter accounts for changes, displaying updates on attached thermal printer.
+Gutenbird demo sketch: monitors one or more Twitter accounts for changes, displaying updates on attached thermal printer.
 Written by Adafruit Industries.
 MIT license.